StackStorm/st2docs/docs/source/upgrade_notes.rst

   sudo update-system
   ```

-  5. After the update is done, restart StackStorm and hubot:
+  5. After the update is done, restart |st2| and hubot:

   ```
   sudo st2ctl restart